Move from email to Slack

 Instead of splitting your time between Slack and email, you can add people outside your workspace as guests and control which channels they have access to.

-To connect with people who use Slack at a different organization, you can share channels to create a common space for working together.
+To connect with people who use Slack at a different organization, you can use Slack Connect to create a common space for working together.

 Invite members to join channels